 Use a version control tool to maintain older versions of code when needed to preserve development history.

-6.27 Switch Statements and Static Analysis [CLL]
+6.27 Switch statements and static analysis [CLL]

 6.27.1 Applicability to language

 The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.27 applies to Fortran.
 Fortran has a select case construct, and control never flows from one alternative to another.